zetifinance/main-website-2023-fork/content/pages/our-tech.md

       - heading: Who does Zeti use for payment processing?
         rich_editor: Zeti Hub primarly uses Stripe for payment processing, with additional integrations built to providers like GoCardless.
-      - heading: How does Zeti track all of it's vehicles?
+      - heading: How does Zeti track it's vehicles?
-        rich_editor: When vehicles are deployed as part of a contract that Zeti is managing, either a hardware-based or software-only telematics solution is implemented.
-This is principally for billing purposes in per-mile contracts as it allows Zeti Hub to access vehicle odometer data to measure utilisation.
-However, we do process additional information from those telematics solutions in order to offer further services to our customers, such as live residual value modelling, dynamic emission saving reporting and battery health monitoring.
+        rich_editor: When vehicles are deployed as part of a contract that Zeti is managing, either a hardware-based or software-only telematics solution is implemented in order to understand utilisation, location and asset status.
+This provides both lenders and fleet operators with a number of advantages including  utilisation-based financing, financial and sustainability reporting, residual value and battery health monitoring, but to name a few.
       - heading: Does the platform use AI?
         rich_editor: Yes.
-Zeti Hub currently uses so-called 'weak AI' by incorporating machine-led decision-making to automate the execution of contracts.
+Zeti Hub currently uses so-called 'narrow AI' by incorporating machine-led decision-making to automate the execution of contracts.
 As time progresses, Zeti Hub will leverage more and more 'strong' AI, enabling a more personalised customer experience using techniques like